Buying goods and services in Sweden

 Depending on where you live, you can choose between a number of providers.

-Institutions that lend money or approve other types of credit need a good basis for assessing whether they will grant you credit.
+Institutions that lend money or approve other types of credit need a sound basis for assessing whether they will grant you credit.

 To simplify the granting of credit, there are credit assessment agencies that give the creditor information about you when you have applied for credit.
 Complete and accurate information helps the creditor assess the risk of credit loss and other problems.